KubricIO/fb-queue/README.md

 # Firebase Queue

-An improved version of [firebase-queue](https://github.com/firebase/firebase-queue) which supports workflows
+An improved version of [firebase-queue](https://github.com/firebase/firebase-queue) which supports easy creation of workflows